J-A-McCrae/Marketplace/deployed_addresses.md

 The following steps describe the process of launching the DApp interface.

 1. Clone the project repository
-i) Clone the respository at https://github.com/J-A-McCrae/Marketplace.
+1.1 Clone the respository at https://github.com/J-A-McCrae/Marketplace.

-2. Start a development blockchain (or skip this step for the Rinkeby testnet deployment)
+2. Start a development blockchain (or skip this step for the Rinkeby testnet deployment) 2.1 Open the first Ubunutu terminal
+2.2 Run 'ganache-cli'
-i) Open the first Ubunutu terminal ii) Run 'ganache-cli' iii) Copy the mnemonic displayed in the ganache-cli temrinal window
+2.3 Copy the mnemonic displayed in the ganache-cli temrinal window

 3. Connect to a Metamask account
-i) Open the browser window
+3.1 Open the browser window
-ii) Connect Metamask to http://127.0.0.1:8545 (or Rinkeby testnet) iii) Select Metakmask 'Import using account phrase' (or use your own Metamask account for the Rinkeby testnet deployment) iv) Paste the ganache-cli mnemonic into Metamask ( "" "" )
-v) Create new password for Metamask account ( "" "" )
+3.2 Connect Metamask to http://127.0.0.1:8545 (or Rinkeby testnet) 3.3 Select Metakmask 'Import using account phrase' (or use your own Metamask account for the Rinkeby testnet deployment) 3.4 Paste the ganache-cli mnemonic into Metamask ( "" "" ) 3.5 Create new password for Metamask account ( "" "" )

 4. Start a local lite-server
-i) Open the second Unbuntu terminal ii) Change directory via 'cd <project directory>' iii) Run 'truffle compile' iv) Run 'truffle migrate'
+4.1 Open the second Unbuntu terminal
+4.2 Change directory via 'cd <project directory>'
+4.3 Run 'truffle compile'
+4.4 Run 'truffle migrate'
-v) Run 'npm run dev'
+4.5 Run 'npm run dev'

 5. Interact with the DApp!
-i) Interact with the DApp in the browser window at localhost:3000/index.html
+5.1 Interact with the DApp in the browser window at localhost:3000/index.html

 NB.
 It is also possible to interact with the deployed contracts via the Etherscan DApp page at https://rinkeby.etherscan.io/dapp/0x3f76a7f9830609f6eb56add68a3a5e3d0280d853#writeContract.